Information bottleneck for learning the phase space of dynamics from high-dimensional experimental data: Reconstructing the phase space of a pendulum

 Predictability does not entail understanding, but understanding does entail predictability: a representation that captures the dynamical state variables should support stable integration over long times.
 We therefore use the $\delta$-predictor as a sanity check on the learned coordinates.
 It defines a conditional distribution $r(z_y \mid z_x)$ (Eq.~\eqref{eq:delta_predictor}), which provides a stochastic update rule in the latent space and lets us propagate dynamics forward for long times from any initial condition.
 Starting from an initial latent $z(0)$, we generate predicted latent trajectories $z(t)$ by iterating, for $t = 0, 1, 2, \ldots$,

 The mean predicted increment $\mu_\delta(z)$ defines a vector field in the latent space (Fig.~\ref{fig:forecasting}A, background quiver plot).
 The flow has the expected qualitative structure: trajectories orbit around the stable fixed point for oscillatory motion and circulate around the origin for full rotations.
-Two fixed points are visible, corresponding to the stable equilibrium at $(\theta, \omega) = (0, 0)$ and the unstable equilibrium at $(\theta, \omega) = (\pi, 0)$.
+The learned flow also shows the expected neighborhoods of the fixed points, corresponding to the stable equilibrium at $(\theta, \omega) = (0, 0)$ and the unstable equilibrium at $(\theta, \omega) = (\pi, 0)$.

 To evaluate long-term forecasting accuracy, we initialize rollouts from the true latent states of held-out trajectories and generate stochastic trajectories by sampling from $r(z_y \mid z_x)$ at each step.
 A few representative trajectories and predictions are shown in Fig.~\ref{fig:forecasting}A. We compare these rollouts to the ground-truth evolution over time (Fig.~\ref{fig:forecasting}B,C) for all the trajectories in the test set.
-The RMS error is computed both in the learned space and in terms of the angular coordinate, using a trained angle prober.
+The RMS error is computed both in the learned space and in terms of the angular coordinate, using a trained angle probe.
 It grows approximately linearly with rollout length, yet the trajectories remain qualitatively consistent with the correct dynamics over many time steps.